Yucatan Adventure: Bringing you information pertaining to the Yucatan and the Mayan World.

 In 1903 Thompson came up with his most audacious archaeological project.
 The ancient Maya had built Chichen Itza next to a large sink hole filled with water called a cenote.
 The cenote was believed sacred, a portal to the gods, and according to one early Catholic cleric, Maya from all over Mesoamerica would visit it to throw tributes and human sacrifices.
 Thompson persuaded Charles Bowditch of Peabody Museum at Harvard and Stephen Salisbury to finance an exploration of the Sacred Cenote.

 The Sacred Cenote proved a difficult challenge to explore.
 This sunken pool was some 80 feet below ground level, and surrounded by steep cliffs.
 There was no easy way to reach the water's surface, and if one made it there, no way to investigate its depths.
 Thompson was undeterred.
 He imported a sturdy crane that supported a cable with a large dredging bucket.
 "For days the dredge went up and down, up and down, interminably, bringing up muck and rocks, muck and more muck," Thompson recalled years later.
-Occasionally the bucket would bring up small shards of pottery, but that did little to assuage his growing doubt.
+Occasionally the bucket would bring up small shards of Mayan pottery, but that did little to assuage his growing doubt.

 Just when he was about to give up, the dredge brought up two hard, waxen balls, clearly made by human hands.
 They turned out to be small globes of fragrant resin called pom that, according to ancient legend, were burned to send prayers up to the Maya gods.
 The discovery of the sacred incense energized Thompson and he redoubled his efforts with the dredge.
 Soon it was bringing up dozens of ancient artifacts, including many items of low-grade gold, copper and jade.
 The dredge also recovered several skeletons, which in his mind confirmed that the well had been the scene of human sacrifice.